mpenn/Morpheus/examples/digital_fingerprinting/README.md

 to-file --filename=./azure-detections.csv --overwrite
 ```

-Load pre-trained user models from file, `models/hammah-models/azure_ae_user_models.pkl`.
-Pipeline then uses these models to run inference
-on validation data in `models/datasets/validation-data/azure`.
+The following example shows how we can load pre-trained user models from the file (`models/hammah-models/azure_ae_user_models.pkl`) we created in the previous example.
+Pipeline then uses these models to run inference on validation data in `models/datasets/validation-data/azure`.
 Inference results are written to `azure-detections.csv`.
 ```
 morpheus --log_level=DEBUG \
 run --num_threads=1 --pipeline_batch_size=1024 --model_max_batch_size=1024 --use_cpp=False \